winitzki/scall/tutorial/programming_dhall.md

 That would allow functions to manipulate `Kind` values.
 But that effort was abandoned after it was discovered that it would [break the consistency of Dhall's type system](https://github.com/dhall-lang/dhall-haskell/pull/563#issuecomment-426474106).

-### The universal type quantifier `forall` vs. the function symbol `lambda`
+### The universal type quantifier (∀) vs. the function symbol (λ)

-Dhall uses the universal type quantifier (`∀` or equivalently `forall`) to denote _types_ of functions.
+Dhall uses the symbol `λ` (or equivalently the backslash `\`) to denote functions and the symbol ∀ (or equivalently the keyword `forall`) to denote _types_ of functions.

-So, any expression of the form `∀(x : something1) → something2` is a _type_ expression: it is something that always means a type.
+An expression of the form `λ(x : sometype1) → something2` is a function: it is something that can be applied to an argument to compute a new value.

-That type can be used, for instance, as a type annotation for some function.
+An expression of the form `∀(x : sometype1) → sometype2` is a _type_: it is something that can be used as a type annotation for some values.

+Expressions of the form `∀(x : sometype1) → sometype2` are used as type annotations for functions of the form `λ(x : sometype1) → something2`.

 For example, the function that appends "..." to a string argument is written like this: